democracy-power-innovation/democracy-power-innovation.github.io/data-viz/organizing/index.md

 <center>
 <img src="/images/lucha-congreso.png" alt="HTML5 Icon" hspace="20" vspace="10" style="width:650px;height:500px;style=padding:5px">
 </center>
-<i>This is a chart from LUCHA that’s similar to most other groups showing that as they’re building their member lists through event sign ups they’re not collecting data about race.
+<i>This is a chart from LUCHA that’s similar to most other groups' membership analysies.
+It shows that as they’re building their member lists through event sign-ups, they’re not collecting data about race.
 The majority of groups don’t yet have race/gender/age data about their members.
-Poor matching to the voter file (12-25% rate earlier this year) meant they couldn’t go that route to get info either.
-And Every Action has such a ridiculously long set of possible codes (something like 15 for gender alone), that is off putting for data collection.
-Through the data managers’ monthly cohort we’ve coached people on setting up event signup forms to include the basic demographic info they’d like to collect.</i>
+Poor matching to the voter file (12-25% rate earlier this year) meant they couldn’t go that route to filll in missing demographic information.
+And Every Action has an extensive list of possible codes (something like 15 for gender alone), which is off-putting for data collection.
+Through the data managers’ monthly cohort meetings, we’ve coached people on setting up event sign-up forms to include the basic demographic info they’d like to collect.</i>

 ### LUCHA | Matching membership to the VAN
 <b>Age and race of successful Voter File matches</b>